 The cost of healthcare keeps increasing – much more than other costs.
 This high healthcare inflation affects premiums.
-Arkansas Blue Cross is constantly working to find ways to hold down the cost trend for everyone.
+We are constantly working to find ways to hold down the cost trend for everyone.
 We have focused on reducing low-value services in the healthcare system, using technology to create efficiencies, promoting transparency and rewarding evidence-based care.
 To understand how health insurers determine annual premiums, see the question "How are premiums determined?" below.

 Each year, we develop profiles of members, based on age and gender.
 We then look at claims data to figure out how much that type of member will cost, based on the average number of doctor visits and health risks we see for members of the same age and gender.
 Using those profiles, multiplied by the number of covered members, we estimate what the costs will be for the upcoming year.
 Then we find an average cost per member or family.